I can't cancel a recurring payment - what do I do?

 Let's be clear: card providers and banks can cancel recurring payments; in fact they must when a customer withdraws consent for the cash to be taken.

 Staff who say they can't do it are either being wilfully obtuse or are woefully misinformed.

 1. Check what you agreed to

-When an individual signs up for a recurring payment, also known as a continuous payment authority or recurring transaction, they authorise a company to take money from their bank account.
+When an individual signs up for a recurring payment, also known as a continuous payment authority or recurring transaction, they're authorising a company to take money from their bank account.

-If you signed up in another way - with a sort code and account number or a form to your bank, for example - you may have another form of regular payment on your hands: more on how to tell here.
+Anyone who signs up to make payments in some other way - by providing sort code and account number, or sending a form to your bank, for example - probably has a different form of regular payment on their hands: more on how to tell here.

 Assuming you did sign up for a recurring payment, the next step is to...